Blood In Blood Out: Development

 Artist Adan Hernandez was hired to create the paintings the character of Cruz Candelaria fictively painted.
 All of the paintings in the film were created by him, including the monumental oil painting called The Death of Juanito.
 Like the other paintings Hernandez made at this time, it was deeply influenced by film noir, which is why his works are termed "Chicano Noir."
 As one critic described it, "Hernandez would fashion nocturnal urban worlds whose beauty seemed to function as bait.
 All too often, it was just a lure or trap to expose some sucker to the very real dangers that were hidden inside of that flashy urban world.
 Just as a moth would be consumed by an irresistible flame, the hapless rube could be crushed in a car wreck, shot by an unseen bullet breaking through the night, blown to smithereens by an exploding bomb, or, for unseen reasons, become just another body crashing through a plate glass window and tumbling to earth.
 Or one might become a homeless man, sleeping on a bed of newspapers and broken dreams, bathed all night long by flashing neon lights that herald attractions that are forever just out of reach."

-A rumor circulated over the mural in the reservoir seen in the film's climax.
-Some believed that the mural has since been painted over.
-The truth, however, is the producers did not have permission to paint the mural on the reservoir wall.
-What the producers did was ask a local artist to paint the mural on plywood which they placed in front of the wall, giving the illusion that the mural was painted on the wall.
-The producers got the ok to leave the mural up for a few months after the movie release.
-The artist who painted the mural was allowed to take the painting down.
-The painting was disassembled into four parts.
-Adan Hernandez died on May 17, 2021, his family has the original painting.
-Hernandez made a cameo appearance in the film as the drug dealer Gilbert in the art gallery scene.
+A rumor circulated regarding the mural shown in the film's climax, with some believing it had been painted over.
+In reality, the production did not have permission to paint directly on the reservoir wall.
+Instead, a local artist created the mural on plywood panels, which were placed in front of the wall to create the appearance of a painted surface.

+The production was granted permission to leave the mural in place for a limited time following the film's release.
+The artist later removed the work, and the painting was disassembled into multiple sections.

+Adán Hernández died on May 15, 2021.
+His family retains much of the original artwork.[15]
+Juanito, one of the paintings made for the film, is in the collection of the San Antonio Museum of Art.
+Hernández also made a brief cameo appearance in the film in an art gallery scene, as a drug dealer named Gilbert.